MicrosoftDocs/win32/desktop-src/direct3d12/direct3d-12-raytracing-hlsl-structures.md

 ms.date: 05/31/2018
 ---

-# Raytracing HLSL Enumerations
+# Raytracing HLSL Structures

-The following HLSL enumerations support the Direct3D 12 raytracing pipeline.
+The following HLSL structures support the Direct3D 12 raytracing pipeline.

 ## In this section